Community-of-Playground/Gemastik-Pengembangan-Aplikasi-Permainan/README.md

-# Contexto_3lang
+# Context_Lang_Game
-implementation guess the word game for three different Languages (Arabic, English and Indonesian).
+implementation guess the word game for three Indonesian Languages

 #### Problem description:
 Contexto is word-based game in which players have to guess a secret word within an unlimited number of guesses,